adrianvillanueva997/brain/content/03-projects/metalops/index.md

 4. Evaluate if migrating the metalops github org to a self-hosted solution is worth it and document everything.

-5. Eventually at a very late stage try to monetize the blog, at least to pay the hosting
+5. Eventually at a very late stage try to monetize the blog, at least to pay the hosting or offer some sort of consulting.